apache/nuttx/Documentation/platforms/risc-v/rv32m1/boards/rv32m1-vega/README.txt

 LPUART0 is enabled in most configurations (see */defconfig).
 RX and TX are configured on pins PC7 and PC8, respectively (see include/board.h).
-These two above pins are connected to onboard Debug Adpater which provides a USB- TTL serial channel.
+These two above pins are connected to onboard Debug Adapter which provides a USB- TTL serial channel.

 Buttons